 You do not need a bill of sale in Tennessee to sell or purchase a vehicle or firearm, but you do need one to sell, purchase, and register a vessel.

-In Tennessee, a bill of sale is not required to sell or purchase a vehicle or firearm, but it is required to sell, purchase, and register a vessel.
-There is no official form for vehicles provided by the Tennessee Department of Revenue (DOR) website, but the Tennessee County Clerk provides a form for vessels.
-It is still a good idea to have a bill of sale for vehicles and firearms as a record of the sales transaction.
+No official form for vehicles is provided by the Tennessee Department of Revenue (DOR) website, but the Tennessee County Clerk provides a form for vessels.
+It is still a good idea to have a bill of sale for vehicles and firearms as a sales transaction record.

 Number of Copies

 You need at least three copies of a vessel bill of sale since the state requires one, and the buyer and seller should each have a copy.